 Memberships & Professional Affiliations

 Dr. Park does not have any memberships or affiliations listed.
-If you are Dr. Park and would like to add memberships or affiliations, please update your free profile.
+If you are Dr. Park and would like to add memberships or affiliations, please update your profile.

 Likelihood of recommending Dr. Park to family and friends

 I appreciate your feedback!
 It helps me evaluate my performance, that of my staff, and the office environment you get treated in.
 I do especially appreciate your patience when it comes to wait time.
 I spend the time each patient needs for their problem, and it's impossible to know exactly how many minutes that will take.
 Please know that I'll do the same for you!
 If you cannot afford to wait,...